ThinkUpLLC/ThinkUp/docs/source/contribute/developers/modifydb.rst

 How to Modify ThinkUp's Database Structure
 ==========================================

-If you need to alter the structure of the ThinkUp database, here’s how.
+If you need to alter the structure of the ThinkUp database, here's how.

 Step 1.
 Create Your Migration Script
 ------------------------------------

 In the sql/mysql\_migrations/ folder, create a new .sql file.
-The name should include the date, issue number, and a short description of what you’re doing.
+The name should include the date, issue number, and a short description of what you're doing.

-For example, if I’m altering the database for my work on issue #200 on May 3, 2010 and I want to add a field called my_field to the posts table, I’d create a file called:
+For example, if I'm altering the database for my work on issue #200 on May 3, 2010 and I want to add a field called my_field to the posts table, I'd create a file called:
 2010-03_add-myfield-to-posts\_issue200.sql.

 In that file, add the SQL alter statements.
 For example, ALTER TABLE